gisma/MetashapeTools/docs/index.md

 * create Orthomosaic
 	* surface: mesh
 	* refine seamlines = True
-* export of Orthomosaic, Seamlines and Marker error
+* export Orthomosaic, Seamlines and Marker error
-* export of a report
+* export a report

-### Othomosaic from Sparse Cloud
+### Orthomosaic from Sparse Cloud
 If you do not want to optimize the camera positions and the sparse cloud you should choose `Toolchain Toolchain Ortho from Sparse`.
 This includes the following steps:

 * create 2.5D Mesh